faucetsdn/poseidon/README.md

 ## Install

-If you'd like to skip ahead and just get a demo up and running without first setting up your own SDN controller, skip to [Installing](#installing) and choose `Demo` in the installation wizard.
+If you'd like to skip ahead and just get a demo up and running (about 30 minutes) without first setting up your own SDN controller, skip to [Installing](#installing) and choose `Demo` in the installation wizard.

 ### Prerequisites